 The advancements in food technology that have given us realistic alternatives give me hope for the future.
 The Beyond Burger and Impossible Burger are essentially part of mainstream culture.
 You can make omelets, scrambles, and quiches from vegan eggs that come in the form of a yellow liquid.
 There are startups making plant-based whey and casein via fermentation, meaning vegan mozzarella sticks that stretch like the real thing could be a possibility in this lifetime.
 Impossible Foods recently demonstrated its dairy-identical vegan milk.
 There’s a lot to look forward to regarding the future of food.

 Given that 14.5 percent of all greenhouse gas emissions come from animal agriculture, any conscious reduction is a good thing.
 But there are other reasons to eat less meat, dairy, eggs, and fish.
 Billions of animals are slaughtered for food each year and slaughterhouses are notoriously cruel to both the animals and the human workers.
 We could also address food insecurity if 40 percent of the crops used for animals were grown for human consumption instead.
 There’s a health aspect, too.
 A growing body of studies ties red and processed meat to health conditions, including heart disease, type 2 diabetes, and certain forms of cancer.
 And evidence suggests that a plant-based diet can greatly reduce the risk.

-Remember not to get caught up on being perfect if you’re cutting animal products out of your diet.
+Remember not to get caught up on being a perfect vegan.
 Take things one step at a time.
 I hope you find things that you like.
 And in the meantime, can I recommend some easy recipes and guides on how to replace butter and eggs?
 Always happy to help.